s-tlm/dot-files/README.md

 ## Pre-requisites

-I currently use:

-* zsh as my shell
-* oh-my-zsh for zsh plugins
-* starship as my prompt
-* neovim as terminal-based IDE
-* nvchad as neovim ide overlay

-## Theme

-I mainly use Dracula theme.

-Neovim/Nvchad is configured to use Aquarium/Blossom as the dark/light theme.
+Install the following:

+1. zsh
+2. oh-my-zsh
+3. starship
+4. neovim w. nvchad

 ## Setup

-Easy setup is a work in progress.

-Currently, running `scripts/create-symlinks.sh` will symlink repo dotfiles to the correct locations.
+Run `scripts/create-symlinks.sh` to symlink all config in repo to relevant dirs.